tsegall/fta/README.md

  * trailingWhiteSpace - Does the observed set have trailing white space
  * multiline - Does the observed set have leading multiline elements
  * logicalType - Does the observed stream, reflect a Semantic Type
+ * uniqueness - The percentage (0.0-1.0) of elements in the stream with a cardinality of one, null if maxCardinality exceeded.
+See Note 1.
  * keyConfidence - The percentage confidence (0-1.0) that the observed stream is a Key field (i.e. unique).
-Note: this field may be set on the Analyzer - and if so FTA attempts no further analysis.
+See Note 1.
  * cardinalityDetail - Details on the valid set, list of elements and occurrence count
  * outlierDetail - Details on the invalid set, list of elements and occurrence count
  * shapesDetail - Details on the shapes set, list of elements and occurrence count.
 This will collapse all numerics to '9', and all alphabetics to 'X'